mss423/mss423.github.io/_teaching/2018-spring-teaching-2.md

 location: "Ithaca, NY"
 ---

 Master undergraduate teaching assistant for the course.
 Responsible for helping the graduate TA lead recitation and host office hours.
-The course description is as follows:
+Course information at the above link.

 PHYS 2208: Fundamentals of Physics II
 ======